Sophivorus/EasyWiki/README.md

 **EasyWiki** is a friendly PHP client for the [MediaWiki Action API](https://www.mediawiki.org/wiki/API:Main_page).

-EasyWiki is a single PHP class with a very simple [architecture](#Architecture), so [check the source code directly](https://github.com/Sophivorus/EasyWiki/blob/main/EasyWiki.php) for the ultimate documentation.
+EasyWiki is a single PHP class with a very simple [architecture](#Architecture), so check out the [source code](https://github.com/Sophivorus/EasyWiki/blob/main/EasyWiki.php) for the ultimate documentation.

 ## Quickstart